 Sunday is the only day of the week without any rubbish collection.

-Barcelona has a network of more than 21 neighborhood green dots, two mobile green dots at schools and two mobile green points for recycling waste that can’t be thrown into street bins.
+Barcelona has a network of 7 Zone Green Points, 28 Neighborhood Green Points, 97 Mobile Green Points stops and 1 School Mobile Green Point to recycle waste that can’t be thrown into street bins.
 Green dots are used to get rid of waste can’t be thrown into street containers.
 By using this service we contribute to improve the recycling process and help preserving the environment.

 The City Council has an online Green Dots browser to help you find the closest green dot to your area depending on the waste you want to recycle.